abijithraaz/Rank-the-topics-in-reddit-with-the-help-of-luigi/third-review/Readme.md

 # To run the code in docker
 Open a terminal from the docker folder in the working directory.

-Run the command: docker build –t
+Run the command: docker build –t <name>

 **eg: docker build –t subreddit_ranking .**